Mrs. Lindon and Beyond the Veil

 Fanny Brawne, later Mrs. Lindon

-Avoiding ghost temptations to go through
+Avoiding ghost temptations she seeks through

 The curtain made of voile of silk between